-The third decade of My Online Education World 2000-2010 Morten Flate Paulsen The third book in My Online Education World compiles anecdotes from the busy 2000s.
-Anecdotes chronicled during 2022.
+The third book in My Online Education World compiles anecdotes from the busy 2000s.
+Anecdotes first chronicled during 2022.
 In the shadow of Putin's war with Ukraine.

 Introducing the new millennium.
 A distant milestone in my childhood foreboding my middle age.
 A decade with substantial growth in online education.
-A decade that introduced Wi-Fi, multimedia PCs, online bank accounts and PayPal.
+A decade that introduced Wi-Fi, multimedia PCs, online bank accounts, and PayPal.
 Skype, Spotify, podcasts, creative commons, and open educational resources (OER).
 Facebook, LinkedIn, Twitter, YouTube, and many other social media services.